open-mpi/ompi/docs/faq/index.rst

 Frequently Asked Questions (FAQ)
 ================================

+.. important:: This page will ultimately go away.
+All of the FAQ
+               content is being folded in elsewhere in the docs.
+               Please do not maintain/extend this page.

 The pages below include questions that we are asked frequently enough that they are worth categorizing in an official way.